 Investing in impact windows and doors is necessary for each building, as it provides the best protection against hurricane-force winds that often impact South Florida yearly.

 Florida Building Code Specifications by Region

 Impact windows and doors are not only required on the Florida coast but inland as well.
 Any areas located within a mile of the coastal mean high water line (MHWL) and face basic wind speeds of at least 110 mph must comply.

-Impact products are also required for areas of a hurricane-prone region that have a wind speed of at least 120 mph or greater.
+Impact products are also required for areas of hurricane-prone regions that have a wind speed of at least 120 mph or greater.

-Understanding your region requirements is essential in staying in compliance while also giving you the best protection against a hurricane.
+Understanding your region's requirements is essential in staying in compliance while also giving you the best protection against a hurricane.

 Additional Requirements for Miami-Dade and Broward Counties

 The Florida Building Code also requires additional regulations if you live in Miami-Dade or Broward counties.
 Your property must stay in compliance by receiving a Miami-Dade Notice of Acceptance (NOA).